KaishengPang/KaishengPang.github.io/_pages/about.md

   - /about.html
 ---

 I am a junior undergraduate student at [the School of Information Science and Engineering, Shandong University](https://www.ise.sdu.edu.cn/).
 Currently, I am honored to be an undergraduate research intern under the guidance of [**Prof. Runmin Cong**](https://rmcong.github.io/) in the [Multimedia and Vision Processing Group](https://rmcong.github.io/MVPLab.html).
 My research interests lie in **Computer Vision (CV)**.
+Recently, I'm working on solving Low-Light Face Super-resolution.